-Seared tuna is a simple and delicious dish that only takes a few minutes to make.
-You can serve it simply with soy sauce as an appetizer, on a salad, or as a main course along with steamed rice or vegetables.
+Seared tuna steaks are a simple and delicious dish that only takes a few minutes to make.
+You can serve them sliced thinly with soy sauce as an appetizer, on a salad, or as a main course along with steamed rice or vegetables.

 After cooking let the tuna rest for a few minutes before serving.
 You can serve the tuna steak whole, but you will often see them sliced very thinly and spread slightly to highlight the beautiful color of the fish.